Victor-Arum/customer-churn-analysis/README.md

 - Customers with both security and backup services have the lowest churn at 10.57%

 ## Business Impact
 💡 $2.86M in lost revenue → Reducing churn among month-to-month customers could recover over $1.93M in lost revenue.
 They can be encouraged to get on 1 or 2-year contracts.
 💡 Fiber optic customers are valuable but at high risk - improving retention among these customer group could stabilise revenue.
 💡 Reducing payment friction (e.g. encouraging auto-pay with credit cards or bank transfers) could help reduce churn.
 💡 Lower churn among bundled security and backup services customers indicates a potential strategy for reducing churn through better packaging.

 ## How to Use This Project
-**1. Download the dataset:** The dataset is available in the repo for reproducibility.
+1. **Download the dataset:** The dataset is available in the repo for reproducibility.
-**2. Set Up the Database**: Create a new database in SQL Server and load the dataset using the Import Wizard into a staging table (Staging_Telco).
+2. **Set Up the Database**: Create a new database in SQL Server and load the dataset using the Import Wizard into a staging table (Staging_Telco).
-**3. Run the SQL scripts:** Open the SQL script from the repo and execute them to create tables, populate data, and perform analysis.
+3. **Run the SQL scripts:** Open the SQL script from the repo and execute them to create tables, populate data, and perform analysis.
-**4. Open the Power BI Dashboard:** Open the .pbix file in Power BI Desktop and have a look at the dashboards:
+4. **Open the Power BI Dashboard:** Open the .pbix file in Power BI Desktop and have a look at the dashboards:
 - **Overview**: A big picture of the company's financial performance and churn breakdown.
 - **Who is Churning**: A deep dive into churn breakdown based on several factors.
 - **Why Are Customers Leaving**: Root causes of customer churn at Telco.
-**5. Explore Insights:** The dashboard shows key insights and trends.
+5. **Explore Insights:** The dashboard shows key insights and trends.
 Adjust filters and slicers to uncover patterns.

 ## Future Work
 - Use machine learning to predict churn risk.